Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Appendix: Neuron Patterns

 \subsection{Parameter $K$ Discussion}

 Here we discuss which $k$ middle layers should be selected to quantify linguistic similarity.
-According to observations in section \ref{neuronovs}, neurons in middle-layers should be prioritized over final-layers when measuring language similarity.
-We use embedding semantic similarity metric to determine $K$.
-We compute the layer-wise embedding semantic similarity between Arabic-Hebrew and Chinese-Hebrew pairs when predicting the same Hebrew token.
-As presented in Figure \ref{fig4:embeddingsim}, we find embedding similarity is stable in the middle layers 10-21 and is not sensitive to variations in the predicted tokens.
+According to observations in section \ref{neuronovs}, neurons in middle layers should be prioritized over final layers when measuring language similarity.
+We use the embedding semantic similarity metric to determine $K$.
+For example, we analyze Arabic-Hebrew and Chinese-Hebrew translation pairs by prompting LLMs with the same semantical words in Arabic and Chinese to generate the corresponding Hebrew translation.
+We then compute the layer-wise embedding semantic similarity between the two pairs and identify layers in which this similarity is insensitive to variations in the predicted tokens, reflecting the inherent distance between the languages.
+As shown in Figure \ref{fig4:embeddingsim}, we find embedding similarity is stable in the middle layers 10-21 of LLaMA 3 and is not affected by token-level variations.
 Therefore, $K$ layers is set to be 10-21 in LLaMA 3 and 15-23 in Mistral.